tonic-team/synchronisation_scripts/README.md

 ## master script

 -   Double clicking on the file in a file browser should run the script in a terminal.
 If the script succeeds, the terminal closes immediately.
 If there is an error, it will print an error message and wait for the user to press [Enter] or close the window.
 -   The script will call a repository initialisation script (tonic v.0.9 is not able to do it all), a submodule initialisation (first time the synchronisation is runned, the submodules need to be downloaded and set), and finally the synchronisation script.
 -   Initialisation is based on `gin git` commands and do not need extra ssh access (gin provides it).

 ## synchronisation part

 -   Assumes the repository is already initialized and you are logged in into gin (via `gin login` or via ssh).
 -   work with submodules.
 -   Synchronises changes made remotely (on the server) and locally (on the local machine).
 -   Does not download large files and do not delete large files content after upload by default.
 Change variable `syncopt="remove"` in line 19 to modify this behavior.
 Current option is download, keep and remove.
 -   ask for a "commit message"", the message will be used in the main repo, and in submodules commits.
 This is useful to track what has been changed when looking at the history.

-## Windows
+## On Windows

-We are still looking for a way to use the bash script in windows.
-Another approach is to use .bat scripts to call the bash script.
-See [this file](./windows-workflow.md)
+One approach is to use .bat scripts to call the bash script.
+See [this file](./windows-workflow.md), but please condider using the datalad scripts instead.

-## other (older) scripts
+## other scripts

 ### Initiation scripts

 GIN scripts suppose that the user is using the main g-node GIN server.
 Scripts in this folder will set up connection to a different instance.

 Note: when using several server, you can use `gin servers` to see a list and check that nothing went rogue.
 If you ever get the gin server changed, you can get if back with `gin add-server --web https://gin.g-node.org:443 --git git@gin.g-node.org:22 gin`

 This should be working inside the main initialisation script now.

 # Contritubion

 Feel welcome to contribute to this project by giving us feedback via issues, or by changing the code directly via a Pull Request.